 If the internal circuit board is damaged, moving the shift lever will not select a transmission gear.
-Both the auto-P function and automatic parking brake will continue to operate as intended and prevent the vehicle from moving forward or rearward."
+The auto-P function and automatic parking brake will continue operating as intended and prevent the vehicle from moving forward or rearward.”

 As a proposal, Mercedes-Benz dealers will replace the steering column modules on the affected vehicles.

 The recall is expected to begin in March 2017.
 Owners may contact MBUSA customer service at 1-800-367-6372.

 We hope you find the Mercedes Won’t Move When Placed in Drive Reverse guide helpful.
 Check these troubleshooting and repair guides for more help with your Mercedes-Benz.